Generalized System of Preferences (GSP)

-For the Republic of Korea, GSP Form A can be obtained from the Trade and Export Promotion Centre, One Door, Babarmahal, Kathmandu.
+For the Republic of Korea, GSP Form A can be obtained from the Trade and Export Promotion Centre, Onespot Export Clearing House, Babarmahal, Kathmandu.

-Other countries providing preferential access are Brazil, China, Chile, Thailand, South Africa
+Other countries providing duty-free-quota-free access are Brazil, China, Chile, Thailand, Republic of Korea, South Africa, etc.

 Full details of the conditions covering admission to the GSP in these countries are obtainable from the designated authorities in the exporting preference-receiving countries or from the customs authorities of the preference-giving countries listed above.
 An information note is also obtainable from the UNCTAD secretariat.